PussyCake

 PussyCake (Emesis – El amor Mata), also spelled Pussy Cake, is a 2021 Argentine horror film directed by Pablo Parés.
 The film follows an all-female rock band who arrives at the first stop on a tour to find the town deserted, and their lives threatened.

 PussyCake premiered at the Buenos Aires Rojo Sangre (BARS) film festival on 11 December 2021.
-It is scheduled to be released on video-on-demand (VOD) and Cinedigm's horror streaming service Screambox in 2022.
+It was also released on video-on-demand (VOD) and Cinedigm's horror streaming service Screambox in 2022.